• Skip to primary navigation

 • Whole milk can be substituted with coconut milk.

-• Pandan extract and essence can be substituted with fresh pandan extract.
+• Pandan extract can be substituted with fresh pandan extract.
 To make your own extract, cut 5 long pandan leaves into small sections (about 4 to 5cm long) and blend them in a food processor with the milk.
 Strain the milk and add pandan flavored milk alternately with the sifted dry ingredients.
 For a more prominent green color to the cake, add some green food coloring to the batter.

 This recipe has not been tested with other substitutions or variations.
 If you do try, please let me know in the comments section below!